wghglory/gitbook/Interview/面试必看/me.md

 # Self Introduction

 1. I have involved in system development life cycle for 7 years, especially web development.
 I'm working as CTO in a startup company.
-Before I was a technical lead in unionbank, US.
+Before I was a technical lead in UnionBank, US.

 1. *College*: I'm interested in designing web application for a long time, but I don't choose computer science as my major because I don't want exams, classes ruin my interest, and I learnt computer science class by myself in Dalian University of Technology.
 I did part-time job to learn and strengthen my programming skills during college life.

 1. *Post College & Onwards*: After college, I worked in several companies in US.
-Most of my work is about how to build web application. my skillsets include frontend(html,css,js and latest frameworks and libraries like angular, React + redux, jquery), backend(.net latest MVC core, WebForm, MVC, nodejs), database(mongodb, MSSQL).
+Most of my work is about how to build web application. my skill sets include frontend(html,css,js and latest frameworks and libraries like angular, React + redux, jquery), backend(.net latest MVC core, WebForm, MVC, nodejs), database(mongodb, MSSQL).

 1. *Current Role [Details]*: Now I'm leading both frontend and backend teams.
 I designed system architecture, do some coding, code review and some managements.
 I give free time every to team so everybody can share and learn what they want if they finish tasks very efficiently.